 In more practical terms, it’s when you laugh at a video of someone falling, read all the details of some scandal, watch reality TV, or (let’s be honest) read the news.
 How often do they report “man gets his mail” without some catastrophe attached to it?

-It’s been said that we’re currently living in an era of schadenfreude because, when you think about it, many of our forms of entertainment focus on reveling in someone else’s misfortunes.
+It’s been said that we’re currently living in an era of schadenfreude because, when you think about it, many of our forms of entertainment focus on reveling in someone else’s misfortune.
 It’s created some new moral conundrums that I find fascinating!

 Referenced in this episode: